REZOOM-UMD/rezoom-umd.github.io/README.md

 ## Self-Driving Scooter Research at UMD 👨‍🏫

-We wish to make e-scooters more convenient to access and less annoying when left behind.
-Our goal is to design an inexpensive addition for e-scooters that allows them to park themselves after a rider is done so that they do not get in the way.
+Our goal is to make e-scooters more convenient to access and less annoying when left behind.
+We set out to design an inexpensive addition for e-scooters that allows them to park themselves after a rider is done so that they do not get in the way.
+To that end, we have designed an autonomous electric scooter that can sense the  environment, develop a path plan, and execute it.
+The scooter has been shown to autonomously navigate paths up to 400 meters, and we have plans to extend that range.
-Our scooter is fitted with a camera and a computer, which allows it to use AI for path planning and obstacle avoidance.

 Maintainer: Jaxon Lee, jaxondlee@gmail.com, [GidntSquia](https://github.com/Gidntsquia)